Mathematics can be used to "model", or represent, how the real world works.

 We know three measurements:

-and (luckily!) the formula for the volume of a cuboid is:
+and the formula for the volume of a cuboid is:

-So we have a (very simple) mathematical model of how much space that box contains.
+So we have a (very simple) mathematical model of the space in that box.

 The model is not the same as the real thing.